Computing Tree Decompositions with Small Independence Number: An 8-approximation algorithm for tree-independence number

 Recall that in the start of each recursive call, on a graph $G_i$ and a subset $W_i$, we either recognize that $\alpha(G_i) \le 6k$, creating a leaf node in this case, or add vertices to $W_i$ until $\alpha(W_i) = 6k$.
 In the latter case, as these added vertices were not initially in $W_i$, they are not in the bag of the parent node, and therefore the node constructed in such a call will be a forget node if any such vertices are added.
-Therefore, the new node constructed can be a non-forget non-leaf node only if $\alpha(W_i) = 6k$ already for the initial input $W_i$.
-Then, we observe that $\alpha(W_i) = 6k$ can hold for the initial input $W_i$ only if $\alpha(C_i \cap W) = 4k$ did hold for the corresponding component $C_i$ of the parent and the corresponding set $W$.
+Therefore, the new node constructed can be a non-forget non-leaf node only if $\alpha(W_i) = 6k$ already for the initial input~$W_i$.
+Then, we observe that $\alpha(W_i) = 6k$ can hold for the initial input $W_i$ only if $\alpha(C_i \cap W) = 4k$ did hold for the corresponding component $C_i$ of the parent and the corresponding set~$W$.
 Therefore, as $\alpha(C_i \cap W) = 4k$ can hold for at most one $i \in \{1,2,3\}$, we have that any node can have at most one non-forget non-leaf child node.

-It follows that non-forget non-leaf nodes can be decomposed into maximal paths going between a node and its ancestor, and these paths have a length at most $n$ by the height of the tree.
+It follows that non-forget non-leaf nodes can be decomposed into maximal paths going between a node and its ancestor, and each of these paths has at most $n$ nodes by the height of the tree.
 Each such path either starts at the root or its highest node is a child of a forget node.
-Thus, the number of maximal paths of non-forget non-leaf nodes is at most $n$, and therefore the number of non-forget non-leaf nodes is at most $n^2$.
+Since the number of forget nodes is at most $n$, the number of maximal paths of non-forget non-leaf nodes is at most $n+1$, and therefore the number of non-forget non-leaf nodes is at most~$n(n+1)$.
 The number of leaf nodes is at most three times the number of non-leaf nodes, so the total number of nodes is $\OO(n^2)$.

-Therefore, the algorithm works by $\OO(n^2)$ applications of the algorithm of \autoref{lem:decomp_sepfind}, and therefore its time complexity is $2^{\OO(k^2)} n^{\OO(k)}$. \end{proof}
+Therefore, the algorithm works by $\OO(n^2)$ applications of the algorithm of \cref{lem:decomp_sepfind}, and therefore its time complexity is $2^{\OO(k^2)} n^{\OO(k)}$. \end{proof}

-It remains to observe that by using iterative compression, we can satisfy the requirement of \autoref{lem:maindecompalg} to have a tree decomposition with independence number $\OO(k)$ as an input (in particular, here the independence number will be at most $8k+1$), and therefore \autoref{lem:maindecompalg} implies \autoref{the:main_alg}.
+It remains to observe that by using iterative compression, we can satisfy the requirement of \cref{lem:maindecompalg} to have a tree decomposition with independence number $\OO(k)$ as an input (in particular, here the independence number will be at most $8k+1$), and therefore \cref{lem:maindecompalg} implies \cref{the:main_alg}.